ModusCreateOrg/brickout/md/DEVELOPING.md

 - [ ] Build and run Brickout
 ```
 # From within brickout/
-# *IF* you are prompted by the build system to say yes or no to any configura†ion changes,
-# choose the default (press ENTER).
+# Ensure your device is plugged in and powered on.

 make rcomp resources        # Build necessary tooling & resources binary
-make -j 4 flash         # Assuming you have four CPU cores to compile
+make flash && make monitor  # Sit back, relax and enjoy the game.

 # *IF* you are prompted by the build system to say yes or no to any configura†ion changes,
 # choose the default (press ENTER).